 ARN offers a mix of electronica, trip hop, deep house and techno music combined with artist interviews and guest mixes.
 Our shows are currently aired in 1 hour and 2 hour versions on a combination of 36 terrestrial and online stations.
 Members stations are situated in Canada’s top college and commercial radio markets and around the world online.
 ARN shows reach millions of Canadians each week and stream hours of content monthly.
 We are committed to engaging and connecting with our listeners and their communities across the country.

-Amplfied Radio Network is hosted by Sean Savage and is syndicated on Radio Waterloo from the NCRA’s !earshot Digital Distribution System, and currently airs on CKMS-FM 102.7 on CKMS-FM from 1:00am to 3:00am on Wednesday mornings.
+Amplfied Radio Network is hosted by Sean Savage and is syndicated on Radio Waterloo from the NCRA’s !earshot Digital Distribution System.
+It is not currently on the CKMS-FM schedule.

 Founded in 1994, International Media Project (non-profit tax ID# 94-323-9511) is an independent, non-profit organization committed to investigative journalism, in-depth critical analysis, the promotion of civic participation and the dissemination of educational material.
 Its core focus is Making Contact.
 Foundations know us as International Media Project, but you can just call us Making Contact.

 Since 2007, Relic Radio has brought old time radio to a new audience.
 Eight shows are being produced right now under the Relic Radio banner: Comedy, horror, suspense, science fiction, all varieties of classic radio are featured here and it’s all free!